-We’re told that these conditions are real and that additional weight and ill health share proportional significance.
+We’re told that these conditions are real and that additional weight and poor health are causes.

 And, more importantly, is it anyone’s business but their own?

-I have gladly exchanged my perfect check-up and my perfect body for barbecued ribs, bread, bread, bread and wine.
+I’ve gladly exchanged my perfect check-up and my perfect body for barbecued ribs, bread, bread, bread, and wine.

-The shocking truth may be that if you have neglected your pets’ health.
-Your story may go VIRAL!
-We may not need the intervention of the law to put an end to pet obesity, we’ll have Facebook and Twitter to shame pet owners out of their bad habits!
+The shocking truth may be that if you’ve neglected your pets’ health, your story may go viral!
+We may not need the intervention of the law to put an end to pet obesity.
+Facebook and Twitter might shame pet owners out of their bad habits!